Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 ## The game

-The FPS Sample is multiplayer only game.
+The FPS Sample is a multiplayer only game.
 There is no single player mode and you cannot play the game without being connected to a server.
 It is a pretty traditional shooter game with two different characters: The Terraformer and The Robot.
 Each have their own weapon with a primary and secondary fire mode.